martinschorb/pyem/doc/serialemtools.md

 In this example, we like to order the Navigator File that is currently open in SerialEM.
 This requires that the Python environment that contains the py-EM installation is executed and calls the desired function.

 In order to run the python environment, you need to define it in a batch file.
-A template is provided [here](https://git.embl.de/schorb/pyem/raw/master/tutorials/callpython.bat).
+A template is provided [here](https://git.embl.de/schorb/pyem/raw/master/tutorials/callpython.bat?inline=false) (if it opens inside the browser, use "save link as...").

 You need to change the first line of this script to point to your Anaconda installation/environment that hosts py-EM.
 In a default installation (for a single user), you might just need to replace the user name.
 ```
 set root=C:\Users\YOURUSER\Anaconda3
 ```

+The python script we like to run contains the functionality described in [Tutorial 1](https://git.embl.de/schorb/pyem/tree/master#tutorials) and you can download it from [here](https://git.embl.de/schorb/pyem/raw/master/applications/sortnav.py?inline=false) (if it opens inside the browser, use "save link as...").